No Name (EP)

-No Name is the only extended play recorded by singer-songwriter Sidhu Moose Wala, self-released on 25 April 2022 without prior announcement.
+No Name is the first extended play by Indian singer-rapper Sidhu Moose Wala, self-released on 25 April 2022 without prior announcement.
 Moose Wala also served as executive producer, while the tracks were produced by SOE, Snappy, JayB & Mxrci.
+It contains guest appearances from Sunny Malton, AR Paisley and Mr. Capone-E, and is his final project to date following his death on 29 May that year.

 Background

-Sidhu announced the EP on his Instagram on 24 April 2022 and released the whole EP on 25 April 2022 on all streaming platforms.
+Sidhu announced the EP on his Instagram on 24 April 2022 and released the whole EP the following day on all streaming platforms.

 Commercial performance

-The EP debuted on number 73 on the Billboard Canadian Albums and "Never Fold" debuted at number 97 on the Billboard Canadian Hot 100.
+The EP debuted on number 73 on the Billboard Canadian Albums Chart while "Never Fold" debuted at number 97 on the Billboard Canadian Hot 100.
 "Never Fold" and "0 to 100" debuted on the Asian Music Chart (OCC) at number 9 and 20 respectively.